imaginario27/imaginario27/README.md

 ## Currently working on

 - Building production apps with Vue 3, Nuxt and TypeScript at an AI research company
-- Developing a component library and design system adopted by my team
+- Developing and maintaining AirUI, an open source design system for Nuxt
 - Rebuilding my portfolio with Nuxt, GraphQL and my own design system

 ---